mmomtchev/Forez/README.md

 6 Who was the eponym of the village with the enigmatic name of Kondofrej in the valley of the Strymon? / Thomas Tomov 2014

 7 Histoire de l'empire de Constantinople sous les empereurs françois [Texte imprimé] / [par C. Du Fresne Du Cange] 1657

+8 The Crusading Counts of Nevers / Elizabeth Siberry, Nottingham Medieval Studies 1990 34:, 64-70